Water Testing Kits and Legionella Water Testing Kits

 How often should I retest for Legionella?

-6 monthlyl monitoring to check for Legionella bacteria is advised, you may need to do it more often in case of a Legionnaire’s Disease outbreak, or when you have a new water treatment procedure, or if a nearby property has been tested positive for presence of Legionella bacteria.
+For the majority of systems 6 monthly monitoring to check for Legionella bacteria is advised, you may need to do it more often in cases such as:- poor temperatures, or when you have a new water treatment procedure, or if a nearby property has been tested positive for presence of Legionella bacteria.

-You will also need to do a retest if your water samples come out as positive in an initial legionella test.
-A retest will be used for verification of the first test and to identify the source of the bacteria.
+You will also need to do a retest if your water samples come out as positive.

 A retest is also performed after the proper course of action has been taken to check if the Legionella bacteria has been removed.
 For more specific instructions, refer to the resampling and retesting standards found in the HSG 274 documentation.